bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

     kills the player.
 (Should be large red number and small gray number) [+] on Tutorial 1, the enemy is saying "huh" at weird times [+] FIX: enemies say "huh" when killed
-[ ] Last minute: make melee enemies sprint at you
+[+] Last minute: make melee enemies sprint at you
+[+] FIX: SMG cannot be loaded from save file, if the player unlocked it

 SOOSH FEEDBAC
 [+] Soosh was having errors trying to name save files